scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

    | username (w2v)       | discipline  | writer      | seals        | merit          | nanti       |
    +----------------------+-------------+-------------+--------------+----------------+-------------+

-.. table:: The percentage and counts of our vocabulary sharing a given number of closest words (SCW for short) between word2vec and our model for time bucket #17. :label:`sharedclosest`
+.. table:: The percentage and counts of our vocabulary sharing a given number of closest words (Shared closest words, or SCW for short) between word2vec and our model for time bucket #17. :label:`sharedclosest`

    +----------------+-------------------------+---------------------+
    | No. of SCW     | Percent Occurrences     | No. Occurrences     |